harmke/Event-based-FaceRedaction-with-Azure-Media-Services/README.md

       LOCATION: "<location>" # e.g. westeurope
       RESOURCE_GROUP: "<resource-group>" #from step 2.
 ```
-Click on commit to master.
+Click on commit to main.
 Great, you are now set to deploy the full solution!
 As you enabled the GitHub Actions Workflow in the previous step which gets triggered by the Master branch, the Workflow should start running now.
 Go to the Actions tab to verify this.

  ### 5. Test your solution